 5 things you must do the minute baby falls off the bed

-1.Calm down first
+1.Calm down first and do not panic

 First things first when a baby falls off a bed or changing table and hits his head.
 You need to calm down and recoup before making any decisions.
 Being in a calm state will transfer that energy to your baby.
 I know this can seem like the worst scenario possible, but you are not helping yourself or baby if you’re crying, screaming or in a panic mode.